A 10-point checklist for warehouse outsourcing

 “Deal with the exceptions, the earlier the better.
 Agree in detail during negotiations, exceptions to the standard process and the frequency of these exceptions.
 Have a solid issue resolution methodology and escalation procedure during implementation to deal with exceptions at the right level.”

-7. Be realistic about the project management skills of the organisation, don’t overestimate
+7. Be realistic about the project management skills of the organization, don’t overestimate

 A logistics outsourcing implementation project is a steep learning curve for a company’s logistics professionals and management.
 The project-based nature and working methodology of the implementation is often unfamiliar territory for people working in logistics line management.
 The project manager’s counterparts should be experienced and on the same level in terms of project management methodology.